 Consider generalizing the frustum construction approach of FastV to the from-region case (i.e., now R can be any convex region).
-We compute a fattened oriented bounding box (where the amount of "fattening" can be user-specified) that encloses R and subdivide its faces into a user-specified number of quad patches Q. The next step is to determine the set of primitives p such that there exists at least one ray from some point $r \in R$ to p which passes through q.
+We compute an oriented bounding box that encloses R and subdivide its faces into a user-specified number of quad patches Q. The next step is to determine primitives visible from R through each quad patch $q \in Q$ (see Figure 11).
+Formally, we wish to determine the set of primitives p such that there exists at least one ray from some point $r \in R$ to p which passes through q.
 Put another way, we wish to determine all points from which R is partially visible through q.
 This corresponds to the region in front of q and bounded by the set S of separating planes constructed between R and q [Coorg and Teller 1997] (see Figure 11).